cucumber/cucumber-jvm/cucumber-java/README.md

 Cucumber Java
 =============

-Provides annotation based step definitions.
+Provides annotation-based step definitions.
 To use, add the `cucumber-java` dependency to your pom.xml:

 ```xml
 <dependencies>